-Sharing a list of six of the best day trips from Palm Springs today!
+Sharing a list of six of the best day trips from Palm Springs California today!
+All you need is one day or some weekend getaways to really experience everything the desert has to offer.

 Palm Springs is a prime vacation spot.
 Resorts with pools, lush Airbnbs, high-end hotels, hot springs, shopping, and a whole bunch of ways to relax make it a popular getaway.